 Log Calculator (Logarithm)

-This log calculator (logarithm calculator) allows you to calculate a logarithm of a (positive real) number with a chosen base (positive, not equal to 1).
+This log calculator (logarithm calculator) allows you to calculate the logarithm of a (positive real) number with a chosen base (positive, not equal to 1).
 Regardless of whether you are looking for a natural logarithm, log base 2, or log base 10, this tool will solve your problem.
 Read on to get a better understanding of the logarithm formula and the rules you need to follow.
-Besides, you might find some fascinating information, for instance, why logarithm is so essential in our life and where it is applied.
+Besides, you might find some fascinating information, such as why logarithm are so essential in our life and where they are applied.

-If you are searching also for other useful maths calculators do not hesitate to take a look at cube root calculator which enables to calculate not only cube root but also roots of any degree.
+If you are searching also for other useful maths calculators do not hesitate to take a look at our cube root calculator which enables you to calculate not only the cube root but also roots to any degree.

 What is a logarithm?